-Everything You Need To Know About German Village (Columbus, Ohio)
+Everything You Need To Know About the History of German Village (Columbus, Ohio)

 Back in the 1840s, a large group of German immigrants settled in Columbus, Ohio.
 They fell in love with the land they settled and decided to stay.
 These German immigrants kept things for themselves and tried not to step on anyone’s toe.

-But as the group grew, their name became more and more known to the people around them.
+But as the group grew, their name became increasingly known to the people around them.
 These were industrious people, eager to open their business, schools, and churches in the land of opportunity.
 And you know what?
 They took this opportunity and built one of the most historic neighborhoods in the USA.

 How It All Started

-When the American Revolution ended, the US Congress felt the need to thank all those who fought for the Colonial cause.
-And since they couldn’t give away gold or currency, the gave away the only thing they could; land, lots of it!
+When the American Revolution ended, the US Congress needed to thank all those who fought for the Colonial cause.
+And since they couldn’t give away gold or currency, they gave away the only thing they could; land, lots of it!

-Then a guy by the name of John McGowan claimed roughly 330 acres of what we now know as German Village.
-But what John didn’t establish the Village on his own.
+Then a guy named John McGowan claimed roughly 330 acres of what we now know as German Village.
+But John didn’t establish the Village on his own.
 As new immigrants arrived, he began to sell portions of the land to them, which made him the first German Village real estate agent.

 The Village snowballed over the next decade, and by the end of 1815, it already had a statehouse.
-The settlement (which was then referred to as The Old South End) grew steadily over the next 15 years, developing business and building new homes.
+The settlement (The Old South End) grew steadily over the next 15 years, developing businesses and building new homes.
 And then 1830 arrived…

 German Village Immigration

-For starters, most of them fought in the American Civil War, which was most welcomed by other Americans.
+Most of them fought in the American Civil War, which other Americans welcomed.
 And since they felt welcome, more and more Germans decided to cross the Ocean and join the newly founded German settlement, insomuch that Germans constituted one-third of Columbus’s population by the end of the 1870s.

 It’s needless to say that the newly founded settlement was booming.
 Businesses of all kinds started popping up; stonecutters, tailors, barber shops, boutiques, bars, etc. They also tended about the spiritual side of humans, and thus they opened schools and churches.
 In fact, the St. Mary’s Catholic Church was built by these German immigrants.

 In short, the settlement was flourishing.
 People were modest and hardworking, highly social and emphatic.
-But there was one problem brewing across the Ocean, one that had nothing to do with the German immigrants that boarded ships and settled in the German Village; the WW I was on the horizon.
+But there was one problem brewing across the Ocean that had nothing to do with the German immigrants that boarded ships and settled in the German Village; the WW I was on the horizon.

 Surviving WW I

-WW I halted German Village development quite substantially.
+The history of German Village took a turn with WW I, which halted German Village development quite substantially.
 Why?
-Well, the WW I was started by the Austro-Hungarian Empire, a close ally of Germany.
+Well, WW I was started by the Austro-Hungarian Empire, a close ally of Germany.
 There was an assassination in Sarajevo; things got messy, and people started pointing fingers at each other.
-When they realized that finger pointing got them nowhere, they began pointing guns and, consequently, WW I.
+When they realized that finger-pointing got them nowhere, they began pointing guns and, consequently, WW I.

-German culture was banned btw!
-Books, schools, teachings; all of it.
-Of course, media played a massive part in it, but we won’t go into it right now.
-Let’s just say that people took it to the extreme; one night, they gathered in front of the Schiller Statue and burned German books as a sign of revolt.
+German culture was banned by the way!
+Books, schools, teachings, all of it.
+Of course, the media played a massive part in it, but we won’t go into it right now.
+Let’s say that people took it to the extreme; one night, they gathered in front of the Schiller Statue and burned German books as a sign of revolt.
 They even killed German dogs… Well, it’s needless to say that the WW I was a rough time for German Village.

 Hitting Rock Bottom

-And just when you thought the things couldn’t get any worse, the Prohibition occurred.
+And just when you thought things couldn’t get any worse, Prohibition occurred.
 Now, some of you probably know that beer plays a significant role in German culture.
-When Prohibition happened, many American Germans had to close their breweries, which significantly damaged the economy of German Village.
+When Prohibition happened, many American Germans had to close their breweries, significantly damaging the German Village’s economy.

-We should also point out that the significant parts of the Village were turned included into the USA war machine.
+We should also point out that the Village’s significant parts were turned into the USA war machine.
 To be fair, German Village wasn’t the only neighborhood to experience this trouble; it was WW II, and the USA needed all the resources it could get to manufacture tanks, guns, and other war equipment.

 The government confiscated iron fences and trolley tracks and turned the entire South end of the neighborhood into a manufacturing zone.
-Many people moved out because the district started to look more like an industrial zone rather than a residential area.
+Many people moved out because the district started looking more like an industrial zone than a residential area.

 When the war ended, much of the German Village was gone, abandoned and eroded, turned into a slum.
 Things were so bad that the city council decided to destroy roughly one-third of the neighborhood.